dantejauregui/azure-serverless-terraform1/README.md

 # Azure Function Terraform Project1

 This Terraform project creates the necessary Azure resources to run a Python Azure Function.
+Currently, the Python azure function code is in another repo, so you need to deploy your own function through CLI using `func publish` command.

 ## Resources Created